DistributedSystemsGroup/zoe/docs/zapps/zapp_format.rst

 array of strings

 This entry is optional.
 Labels will be used by the scheduler to take placement decisions for services.
 Services that have labels "ssd" and "gpu" will be placed only on hosts declared with both labels.
 If no hosts with "ssd" and "gpu" are available, the ZApp is left in the queue.

+network
+^^^^^^^

+Name of the network to connect this service (containers) to.
+This parameter is optional and defaults to empty, meaning attach to the default network.
+In some cases it may be interesting to connect an entire ZApp or part of it to a different virtual network, specified via the back-end.

 ports
 ^^^^^